 They can get particularly upsetting as they pit family members against each other, which requires the help of an expert negotiator and litigator to get around.
 Rather than cause more negative feelings, the goal is to reach an amicable conclusion.

-At Ledwidge and Associates we specialize in probate law, helping with the various issues related to probate law, helping our clients get their due rights, assign executors and properly leave behind their estate for their loved ones.
+At Ledwidge and Associates we specialize in probate attorney Queens and probate attorney Brooklyn, helping with the various issues related to probate law, helping our clients get their due rights, assign executors and properly leave behind their estate for their loved ones.
 Reach out to the business today if you seek a probate law or litigation lawyer.

 Most of us write down our wills and think our job is done.
 We think that with some basic estate planning we’ve ensured that our possessions will be passed down safely after our demise.